 3.2.13 as part of our efforts to keep our website safe and secure;

-3.2.14 to measure the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you;
+3.2.14 to measure the effectiveness of advertising, we serve you and others and deliver relevant advertising to you;

 3.2.16 to make suggestions and recommendations about products or services that we think may be of interest based on usage patterns both on our website and on other channels (such as email and social media);